 When an inspection of any kind results in the discovery of a violation, you are required to make note of it in two separate places, 1) in the inspection report that revealed the violation, and 2) in the Violation Summary section of your site records.
-The NPDES permit also requires violations be reported to the EPD District Office is reported to them within 14 days of discovery.
-Keep in mind that not every deficiency on site is a violation, but that deficiency's if not addressed can turn into violations.
-You should contact your EPD District office and ask them what constitutes a violation.
+The NPDES permit also requires violations be reported to the EPD District Office within 14 days of discovery.
+Keep in mind that not every deficiency on site is a violation, but that deficiency's, if not addressed, can turn into violations.
+You should contact your EPD District office and ask them what constitutes a violation if you are unclear about the text NPDES General Permit language.